 Where there are people there are health problems.
 Many small towns have a shortage of doctors and health personnel to take care of the people.
 If you’re a doctor who longs to start their own practice, then a small town might be the best place to start!

 Just like people need their teeth they also need their eyes.
 In addition to fitting people for glasses and contacts, you could also do eye exams for schools.
 If you want to start your own optometry practice, then read this article.

 There’s two sure things in life death and taxes.
 Unfortunately, the government has taxes cornered, but every small town needs a funeral home.
 Learn more from the National Funeral Directors Association.

-You may not have the resources to start a hospital but you probably have the resources to start an emergency transport business.
-Perhaps your business will focus on getting people to the hospital, we’re just simply trying to help elderly people get to their doctor’s appointments or transport people with non-critical medical issues to the hospital.
-Every small town needs some form of medical transport.

-AS IT READS | Where there are people there are health problems.
-Many small towns have a shortage of doctors and health personnel to take care of the people.
-If you’re a doctor who longs to start their own practice, then a small town might be the best place to start!

-Just like people need their teeth they also need their eyes.
-In addition to fitting people for glasses and contacts, you could also do eye exams for schools.
-If you want to start your own optometry practice, then read this article.

-There’s two sure things in life death and taxes.
-Unfortunately, the government has taxes cornered, but every small town needs a funeral home.
-Learn more from the National Funeral Directors Association.

-You may not have the resources to start a hospital but you probably have the resources to start an emergency transport business.
-Perhaps your business will focus on getting people to the hospital, we’re just simply trying to help elderly people get to their doctor’s appointments or transport people with non-critical medical issues to the hospital.
+You may not have the resources to start a hospital but you probably have the resources to start a non-emergency transport business.
+Perhaps your business will focus on helping elderly people get to their doctor’s appointments or transport people with non-critical medical issues to the hospital.
 Every small town needs some form of medical transport.